yiisoft/yii2-app-advanced/docs/guide/topic-link-backend-frontend.md

 ];
 ```

-After than you may include it in `urlManagerFrontend` rules as well.
+After then you may include it in `urlManagerFrontend` rules as well.